 As a design-your-own-salad place with the server staring exasperatedly at me, holding a huge metal mixing bowl with his tongs poised over the toppings, ready to deftly snap up whatever I pointed to, and the long line of other patrons impatiently waiting behind me… Well, it was enough to make even the regular customers feel a little flustered!

-I sometimes ended up with fairly random salad combinations—cucumbers, beets, green apples, and bleu cheese? chickpeas, carrots, tomatoes, and raisins?—that probably caused the cashiers behind the registers to raise their eyebrows… But then again, if everyone felt as discombobulated as I did while designing their salads, maybe not!
+I sometimes ended up with fairly random salad combinations — cucumbers, beets, green apples, and bleu cheese? chickpeas, carrots, tomatoes, and raisins? — that probably caused the cashiers behind the registers to raise their eyebrows… But then again, if everyone felt as discombobulated as I did while building their salads, maybe not!

-When I did, it was worth every calorie!
+When I did, it was worth every penny!

 HOW TO MAKE THE BEST HEALTHY SLOW COOKER BROWNIES

 Now it’s time to “bake!”
-First, line your slow cooker with foil to make the brownies easier to remove later, and lightly coat that with nonstick cooking spray.
-Then gently spread the batter across the bottom with a spatula until it’s in a fairly even layer.
-I used this 5-quart slow cooker, so my brownies turned out pretty thick, but a 6-quart one would be absolutely perfect.
+First, line your slow cooker with foil to make it easier to remove the brownies later, and lightly coat that with nonstick cooking spray.
+Then gently spread the batter across the bottom with a spatula until it’s fairly even.
+I used this 5-quart slow cooker, so my brownies turned out pretty thick, but a 6-quart one should also work.

 The size of your slow cooker will determine when the brownies are done.
 You’ll turn off the slow cooker when the batter closest to the sides looks fully cooked but the center still looks glossy and slightly wet.
 This is because you’ll let the brownies cool completely to room temperature inside of the slow cooker.
 Since the heat from the ceramic bowl will continue to cook the batter in the center as they cool, this trick prevents the brownies from becoming overdone.